Erysiphales/QKgenome/README.md

 5. Intron junctions in reference and converted sequence
 6. Figures displaying read coverage on gene space, SNP and InDel variant frequency above coverage threshold, and the frequency of intron splice junctions.

+## Optional commands
+1. Annotation
+   -a, --annotation
+   To include a tab-delimited file containing gene annotations
+2. Masking of regions without read coverage
+   -m, --mask
+   Will convert nucleotides to N where read coverage is below the provided threshold
+3. Inclusion of heterozygous SNPs
+   Requires two parameters:
+      -l, --lower
+      Lower bound for SNP frequency threshold
+      -u, --uper
+      Upper bound for SNP frequency threshold

 <i>QKgenome_phylogeny.py</i> uses the output generated from <i>QKgenome_conversion.py</i> to generate an input file in Phylip format for generating a phylogenetic tree.
 Additional uses of data include association genetics or candidate gene analysis.

 ## Example